StarkDroid/WallStreet/README.md

 ✅ Always free and OpenSource <br>
 ✅ No Ads or purchases <br>
 ✅ Performant, Responsive and Beautiful UI (NeoBrutalism) <br>
+✅ Dynamic app theme based on wallpaper <br>
+✅ All the goodness of Jetpack compose in one place <br>
 ✅ Your app, your own wallpaper collection (Read below to know how you can add more wallpapers yourself) <br>
 ✅ Multi-platform compatibility <br>
 ✅ Wallpapers constantly refreshed and added <br>
 ✅ Fits devices of all screen sizes <br>
 ✅ Single click to apply <br>
 ✅ Quickly filter through various wallpaper categories <br>
-✅ Download HD wallpapers instantly <br>
+✅ Download 4k wallpapers instantly <br>
 ✅ Actively maintained and evolving <br>
+✅ Lightweight in size <br>

 ## **Screenshots**